-Results - In a first series of experiments, we demonstrate control of the c-o-m momentum of the scattering halo.
-For that purpose, we use the dephasing $\varphi_0 = 140^{\circ}$, which puts the atom clouds in the lattice on the side slope of each well (see Fig. 1).
+In a first series of experiments, we demonstrate control of the c-o-m momentum of the scattering halo.
+For that purpose, we use the phase shift $\varphi_0=140^\circ$ , which puts the atom clouds in the lattice on the side slope of each well (see figure 1).
 As the atoms reach the bottom of the well in the following dynamics, we expect a high c-o-m momentum, which is higher the deeper the lattice is, with a small dispersion of the distribution over diffraction orders.

-As the dominant collision halo will occur between the two mostly populated diffraction orders, we define a visibility parameter V as the difference between the second and third most populated diffraction orders in the momentum distribution.
-It is a measure of how well the two diffraction orders contributing to the main halo "stand out", and varies between 0 (the third highest order is as populated as the second) and 0.5 (the two orders contributing to the main halo are the only ones populated).
-In Fig. 2a, the values of the visibility V obtained from the wavefunction simulation are plotted over a large range of lattice depths s and holding times t{hold} .
+As the dominant collision halo will occur between the two mostly populated diffraction orders, we define a visibility parameter V as the difference between the fractions $\pi_j$ of the second and third most populated diffraction orders in the momentum distribution.
+It is a measure of how well the two diffraction orders contributing to the main halo 'stand out', and varies between 0 (the third highest order is as populated as the second) and 0.5 (the two orders contributing to the main halo are the only ones populated).
+In figure 2(a), the values of the visibility V obtained from the wavefunction simulation are plotted over a large range of lattice depths s and holding times $t{\text{hold}}$ .
 As we are here interested in controlling mainly the c-o-m momentum, the visibility V is only plotted if the two dominant orders are next to each other (separated by $1 \times h/d$ in momentum), and is otherwise set to 0.
 Finally we also indicate the value of the c-o-m momentum by a color code.
 As intuitively expected, higher c-o-m momenta can be reached for deeper lattices, for a holding time that gets shorter the deeper the lattice gets.

-At a given depth, our analysis in terms of visibility shows that "patches" of lower c-o-m momentum values can be obtained for longer holding times.
-However the visibility in these patches is less pronounced, meaning there is likely competition between several collisional processes for these parameters, and we have not represented experimental data for these values.
+At a given depth, our analysis in terms of visibility shows that 'patches' of lower c-o-m momentum values can be obtained for longer holding times.
+However the visibility in these patches is less pronounced, meaning there are likely more than two significantly populated orders of diffraction for these parameters, and we can expect that several collisional processes will occur simultaneously in the experiment.
+Therefore we have not represented experimental data for these values.